wickberg/ray/doc/source/cluster/vms/user-guides/community/slurm.rst

 sbatch directives
 ~~~~~~~~~~~~~~~~~

-In your sbatch script, you'll want to add `directives to provide context <https://slurm.schedmd.com/sbatch.html>`__ for your job to SLURM.
+In your sbatch script, you'll want to add `directives to provide context <https://slurm.schedmd.com/sbatch.html>`__ for your job to Slurm.

 .. code-block:: bash

   #!/bin/bash
   #SBATCH --job-name=my-workload

-You'll need to tell SLURM to allocate nodes specifically for Ray.
+You'll need to tell Slurm to allocate nodes specifically for Ray.
 Ray will then find and manage all resources on each node.

 .. code-block:: bash